How to Open a Dispensary in missouri

 This grassroots alliance of Missourians is fighting for an open market, low taxes, and fewer obstacles to entry.
 Cannabis will be regulated in the same way that every other legal company in Missouri is regulated.

-An independent regulatory body would be established to regulate the market, and an unlimited number of licenses may be secured for any adult-use cannabis facility type.
+An independent regulatory body would be established to regulate the market, and an unlimited number of licenses in Missouri may be secured for any adult-use cannabis facility type.

 - HJR 83 by Republican Rep. Shamed Dogan